 During all the worst periods of my life, my self-esteem was in the toilet and I wished I wasn’t myself, such as wishing I had been born White.
 This also caused me to struggle with promiscuity in my desperate attempt to get validation by needing and getting people to want me.

 Furthermore, according to Ford, Lam, John, and Mauss (2018), acceptance helps us stop reacting to negative things, thus making our negative experiences worse.
 This reminds me of what I went through when processing my childhood trauma.
-By accepting it, and that I couldn’t change what happened, it helped me depower the hold it had over me.
+By accepting it, and accepting that I couldn’t change what happened, it helped me depower the hold it had over me.
 I didn’t need to forgive, but I did need to accept that what happened is a part of me, and always will be.
 But it doesn’t have to dictate my life any more by causing me further pain.

 MyMind also agrees with this, stating that when someone is struggling with difficult feelings and thoughts, it’s natural to want those unwanted thoughts and feelings to disappear.
 However, accepting those thoughts and feelings would be the healthier approach, then you can figure out how to manage and overcome them.
 After all, it’s hard to do anything about something we’re not willing to accept.
 This is also a factor in some people developing a dependency on drugs, alcohol, gaming, gambling, etc.